 Preheat the oven to 180 C / 350 F

-In a separate bowl, beat the yogurt with the garlic and season with salt to your taste.
+In a separate bowl, beat the yoghurt with the garlic and season with salt to your taste.

 Cut the dough into 3 pieces.
 Working one piece of dough at a time (and cover the rest of the dough pieces with a damp towel in the meantime so they don’t dry out), roll the dough as thinly as you can into a sheet, on a lightly floured surface.
 Using a sharp knife, cut the dough into small squares (roughly 2.5cm/1in).
 Spoon a little of the filling, rounded at a size of half a chickpea, into the middle of each square.

-Pinch the opposite corners to form a little a little pouch and press the seams together to seal firmly.
+Pinch the opposite corners to form a little pouch and press the seams together to seal firmly.

-Repeat with the rest of the dough and place the stuffed dumplings in a greased oven proof dish, stacking them next to one another.
-Bake uncovered for 10 minutes, until the mantı starts to get light golden.
-Take them out of the oven and cool.
+Repeat with the rest of the dough and place the stuffed dumplings in a greased oven-proof dish, stacking them next to one another.
+Bake uncovered for 10 minutes until the mantı starts to get light golden.
+Take them out of the oven and cool them.
 You can freeze some of the baked mantı in a sealed bag for up to 3 weeks.

-Pour the hot water and pinch of salt to a large pan and bring to the boil.
-Place the baked dumplings gently to the boiling water and simmer for about 8- 10 minutes, until they are cooked.
+Pour the hot water and pinch of salt into a large pan and bring to a boil.
+Place the baked dumplings gently into the boiling water and simmer for about 8- 10 minutes, until they are cooked.
 Once cooked, drain the water and return the mantı to the pan.
 Drizzle a little oil over them so that they don’t stick together.

-Arrange mantı on a warm serving dish and spoon the garlic yogurt over them.
-Drizzle spices infused olive oil and tomato/red pepper paste sauce over the garlic yogurt.
+Arrange mantı on a warm serving dish and spoon the garlic yoghurt over them.
+Drizzle spices-infused olive oil and tomato/red pepper paste sauce over the garlic yoghurt.
 You can decorate with extra red pepper flakes, dried mint and sumac and serve immediately.

 Please follow the link below for Ozlem’s recipe for vegetarian mantı.